Forecasting Extreme Day and Night Heat in Paris: A Proof of Concept: Discussion

 \section{Discussion}

-The empirical results and statistical methods used in this paper seem to have promise for projections two weeks in advance of high and rare temperatures, whether in the heat of the day or the heat of the following night.
-The approach relies on weather station data available worldwide, easily accessible through NOAA, simply curated as csv files, and free.
-Routine machine learning algorithms available in R and python are used that can be executed on a standard desktop computer with very modest amounts of tuning.
-Given the trained algorithm and its training data, provably valid estimates of uncertainty can be provided.

-An important concern is whether the methods used with the Paris data will perform well elsewhere.
-Paris is proximate to the Loire Vally.
+The years chosen for the training, calibration, and forecasting data were determined before the data were curated and analyzed.
+No effort was made to anticipate how the analysis would unfold.
+The results are not compromised by cherry-picked data.

+Nevertheless, how well the analysis and forecasting procedures work must depend on the local climate.
+Paris lies near to the Loire Valley.
 It has a temperate oceanic climate coupled with urban heat island effects.
 The winters are mild and the summers are warm.
 Cloud cover is common, and humidity is moderate.
 Rain falls evenly throughout the year.
 There are many areas around the globe that properly could be described in a similar manner.
-Challenging would be locales where the climate is very different such as the American Southwest (e.g., Phoenix), sites near the Arctic Circle (e.g., Fairbanks), and the African Mediterranean coast (e.g., Algiers).
-There likely are several cluster of locations that are each sufficiently similar, but statistical adjustments likely are necessary across these clusters.
-It is a lot to ask one massive algorithm to accurately forecast excessive heat for very different settings whereas lots of small studies might succeed.

-There also are issues of statistical robustness.
-Are the results relatively stable with longer or shorter predictor lags or different kinds of test data?
-Might it be useful to pool data from several proximate weather stations or build in predictor information from weather stations that are not near one another but in the direction from which weather systems usually arrive.
-Is the Q(.90) fitting target ideal?
-A Q(.95) fitting target might lead to very sparse high temperature data, while a Q(.80) fitting target might include too many temperatures that are not sufficiently extreme.
-Relevant factors would be the sample size and temperature distributions.